salmojunior/talks/markdowns/Debugging.md

 # Xcode View Debugging

-Available since Xcode 6 this features helps to analize view layers and easily identify and fix issues in an app's user interface.
+Available since Xcode 6 this feature helps to analize view layers and easily identify and fix issues in an app's user interface.

 <br>